 Palmer takes Los Angeles in the 63′ season opener

-LOS ANGELES , Jan.
-7– Automatic Arnold Palmer, golf’s perpetual iceman, shot a nerveless final round of 66 today to win the Los Angeles Open going away.
+On this day, In 1963 Arnold Palmer, golf’s perpetual iceman, shot a nerveless final round of 66 to win the Los Angeles Open.
 Palmer’s 72-hole total of 274 was ten under par and three strokes under his nearest competitors.

-Gary Player of So the Africa and Al Balding tied for second at 277.
-Palmer, golf’s leading money winner in 1962, fired a half dozen birdies on his par-shattering final round.
+Gary Player of South Africa and Al Balding tied for second at 277.
+Palmer, golf’s leading money winner in 1962, fired a half dozen birdies on his par-breaking final round.
 He had started the day three strokes behind the third round leader, Art Wall Jr. Wall Jr. faded to a 74 on the final day and wound up with a 279, which gave him a tie for ninth place.

 The $50,000 breakdown

 The victory in the first event of the 1963 season was worth $9,000 out of the $50,000 purse.
 Player and Balding each came away with $3,800 for the second place tie.
 Tommy Jacobs, Bob Rosburg, Phil Rodgers, Don Fairfield and Gene Littler all received $2,120 for a five-way tie for fourth place.
 Mike Souchak, Al Giegberger, Dutch Harrison, Billy Casper, Art Wall Jr., and Fred Hawkins received $1,358.22 for their finish at T-9 at 279.
 Rodgers was the defending Champion from 1962, where Jack Nicklaus played his first rounds as a professional.